 I was in a store as retail consultant, teaching how to do a display with a manager.
 We were creating a simple four-tier display using navy and yellow as the primary colors.
 (A great example of how to display correctly is at left from ZOZOs in the Minneapolis airport concourse.)

-I explained the basics of great visual merchandising: why height captures our interest, the power of a couple colors, the need to make it a logical display and one item that is different.
-The manager “got it” and created a couple too.
+I explained the basics of great visual merchandising to the retail employees: why height captures our interest, the power of a couple colors, the need to make it a logical display and one item that is different.
+The manager "got it" and created a couple too.